Jan Aart Scholte's globalization

 Globalization, Poverty, and Inequality since 1980

 One of the most contentious issues of globalization is the effect on inequality and poverty.
 This article documents five trends in the modern era of globalization.

 The inequality produced by global economic forces before World War I was responsible in part for the retreat from globalization after the war.

 A case study of the Australian Council of Social Service (ACOSS)

-Philip Mendes, Department of Social Work, Faculty of Medicine, Monash University, PO Box
+Philip Mendes, Department of Social Work, Faculty of Medicine, Monash University.

 GLOBALIZATION AND DEMOCRACY

-Kathleen C. Schwartzman, Department of Sociology, University of Arizona, Tucson, Arizona
+Kathleen C. Schwartzman, Department of Sociology, University of Arizona.

-Quan Li, Department of Political Science, Pennsylvania State University
+A Pooled Time-Series Analysis - Quan Li, Drew Schaub, Department of Political Science, Pennsylvania State University

 GLOBALIZATION AND THE EMPOWERMENT OF TALENT